By Khalil Nouri Staff Writer / Editor Op-Ed

 Khalil Nouri is the cofounder of New World Strategies Coalition Inc., a native think tank for nonmilitary solution studies for Afghanistan. www.nwscinc.org

-Posted by Khalil Nouri on May 5 2010, With 0 Reads, Filed under AfPak, WarZone.
+Posted by Khalil Nouri on May 5, 2010, With 1196 Reads Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.